sassoftware/sas-viya-programming/chicago/README.md

 communities in Chicago.</dd>
 <dt>crime_data_models.sas</dt>
 <dd>This file includes the programming statements that are demonstrated
-in the _Getting Started with SAS Viya Data Mining and Machine Learning_ document.</dd>
+in the <i>Getting Started with SAS Viya Data Mining and Machine Learning</i>
+document.</dd>
 </dl>